Asian American woman in her 20s or early 30s smiling

 Virtual Therapy for Asian Americans | High-Achieving Women in their 20s & 30s in NYC & across New York State

-Culturally attuned therapy for Asian Americans that names what you carry
+Culturally attuned therapy for Asian Americans that helps you move forward

 Work pressure, family expectations, and unspoken cultural rules can keep you on high alert.
-Here, we quiet the noise and make room for what matters.
+Therapy can help you quiet some of that noise, understand the patterns underneath it, and make more room for what actually matters to you.

 Together, we’ll…

-Build flexible boundary skills that protect your time and energy (without the guilt trip).
+• Build boundaries that protect your time and energy without so much guilt.

 Take bold steps toward the life you want